tdiprima/ML-Python-Projects/PyTorch/notes/model-summary.md

 No, but you can use third-party libraries to achieve similar functionality.

-One popular library for this purpose is `torchsummary`, which provides a `summary` function to display a summary of the PyTorch model architecture, similar to what `model.summary()` does in TensorFlow.
+One popular library for this purpose is <span style="color:red;">torchsummary</span>, which provides a `summary` function to display a summary of the PyTorch model architecture, similar to what `model.summary()` does in TensorFlow.

 <mark>**This works.**</mark>